-"Among the great American writers." – Die Welt
+"Michael Lederer is a true archeologist among the great American writers" – Die Welt

-Describing the book to Deutsche Welle, Lederer said "It is the story of an insanely optimistic older man, Don Hotey, who picks up a 20-year old hitchhiker he insists on calling Sancho and together they set out in an old car to get America back to the sweet place Don believes it was in the fifties.
-Mixed success."
+“The book is the story of an insanely optimistic older man named Don Hotey, who picks up a handsome 20-year-old hitchhiker he insists on calling Sancho, and together they set out in an old car to get America back on its feet.
+Mixed success.”

 Follow the book on Facebook at Don Quixote Saving America